-Middle Tennessee offers an amazing abundance of rivers and lakes to paddle, making it a great destination for paddlers who want to explore these scenic rivers.
+Middle Tennessee offers an amazing abundance of rivers and lakes to kayak and canoe, making it a great destination for paddlers who want to explore these scenic rivers.
 Although we always want our customers to join us on the Duck River at Higher Pursuits, we also recognize that paddlers want to explore new rivers and lakes throughout the summer, so we have compiled a list of other places to paddle in the Middle Tennessee Area.

 Below is a list of Rivers and rental companies in Middle Tennessee.